swcarpentry/website/_posts/2016/07/2016-07-04-otago-workshop.md

 We had a surplus of helpers so Tom became more involved in the "sharing" part working on the training materials, including a `git` lesson on branches and  several pull requests to the Software Carpentry lessons repositories.
 It would be interesting so see whether others have had issues with the material we where did.
-While it was valuable to have extra helpers avaiable at times (with technical issues springing up across the room), we gave the learners room to interact with each other during the exercises.
+While it was valuable to have extra helpers available at times (with technical issues springing up across the room), we gave the learners room to interact with each other during the exercises.